The AI Shift in InfoSec Priorities

 Wrapping It Up

-AI agents bring huge potential, but they also introduce new types of risk — especially when they start thinking and acting over time.
-If we don’t keep a close eye on what they remember, how they make decisions, and whether their behavior has been influenced, we’ll miss the next wave of security failures.
+AI agents offer significant potential, but they also introduce novel categories of risk, particularly when they operate with persistent state and autonomous decision-making over extended periods.
+Without careful attention to what these systems remember, how they reason, and whether their behavior has been compromised, we risk missing the next generation of security failures.

-It’s time to stop treating integrity like the “nice-to-have” third pillar.
-In an AI-powered world, it might be the one that matters most.
+It is time to elevate integrity from its historical position as the "nice-to-have" third pillar.
+In an AI-powered world, it may well be the one that matters most.